LightTable/Python/README.md

 Copyright (C) 2013 Kodowa Inc.

-Distributed under the GPLv3, see license.md for the full text.
+Distributed under the MIT license, see license.md for the full text.